Kakadu National Park – What to See and Do

 If you’re travelling to a time frame, we suggest a Kakadu Tour departing Darwin is a great option to combine the highlights of Kakadu National Park with the added benefit of a professional guide with local knowledge.

 Drawing on its natural assets, spiritual connections, and stunning wilderness setting, the following offers a guide to some of the many ‘must see’ attractions of Kakadu National Park, where you can relax or unleash your sense of adventure.

 Bushwalking: A great way to experience the natural beauty of Kakadu National Park is on one of the many walks.
-Explore ancient rainforests; take in breathtaking views; or visit wetlands, billabongs, and sandstone pillars.
+Explore ancient rain forests, take in breathtaking views, or visit wetlands, billabongs, and sandstone pillars.

 Wildlife Spotting: Kakadu National Park is home to around 280 bird types and 2,000 different types of plants.
 For flora and fauna enthusiasts it’s the ultimate setting for closer encounters with Australia’s native species.
-Look out for giant termite mounds, take an afternoon safari with an indigenous guide, or try your hand at bird watching or croc spotting.
+Look out for giant termite mounds, take an afternoon safari with an indigenous guide, or try your hand at bird watching or crocodile spotting.

 Rock Art: Learn the stories of the Aboriginal people – Kakadu is host to ancient indigenous rock art galleries up to 20,000 years old, across several regions.
 The two rock art sites in Kakadu National Park are Ubirr Rock Art Site and Nourlangie Rock Art Site.